 At London Governess, we understand how important it is to find the perfect person to help care for a newborn baby.
 That is why we have an extensive database of candidates and a strict vetting procedure to ensure our clients’ little ones are always in the very best of hands.
 As a maternity nurse, you will have a lot of duties, though it will certainly pay off.

 Our maternity nurse candidates are on hand right after the birth to ensure that child-rearing is as rewarding as possible, without exhaustion or stress.
 You should help with everything from general newborn baby care to supervising and tidying the baby’s room, doing the baby’s laundry, setting daytime and nighttime routines and preparing bottles.
-You should fully support the mother too, with offering postnatal care along with breastfeeding advice and support, and be a professional ally.
+You should fully support the mother too, offering postnatal care along with breastfeeding advice and support, and be a professional ally.
 If the mother has multiplse babies, you will help to settle them each into a natural, easy routine so that the mother can spend plenty of one-on-one time with each child.

-Whatever our client’s schedule is, your maternity nurse can help.
+Whatever our client’s schedule, your maternity nursing can help.
 Typically, maternity nurses referenced by our company work 10-12 hours per day or 24/7, 5 or 6 days per week.
 Working hours are flexible, ensuring the mother can have a full night’s uninterrupted sleep.
 It is not just nights that are made easy, either – our maternity nurses are self-employed, so you will pay tax and national insurance and let the family focus on their newborn.

 - To be educated and a fully fluent English speaker

 - To have respected qualifications and excellent references

 - To be ready for completely bespoke service